Amazon Marketplace

 FNSKU is a unique Amazon barcode for FBA products that differs from the manufacturer SKU.
 Each FBA shipment is labeled with FNSKU barcodes.
 Sellers receive FNSKU labels that are applied to cartons/products.

-Open term pageFOB
+Open glossary pageFOB

 Free on Board